Infrastructure, Energy and Utilities

 The release of both documents was long awaited and arguably overdue, given that Malaysia’s last climate change policy (“NPCC 1.0”) was released almost 15 years ago.
 Since 2019, both the Pakatan Harapan and Perikatan Nasional administrations have made various announcement about an upcoming climate change act.

 What does NPCC 2.0 contain and how does it differ from NPCC 1.0?
 What does Malaysia’s climate change act aim to achieve and how does it compare against climate change legislation in other jurisdictions?
 Most importantly, how does the NPCC 2.0 affect Malaysia and Malaysians?
-Amin Abdul Majid and Cheng Yen of Zaid Ibrahim & Co.’s (in association with KPMG Law) Infrastructure, Energy and Utilities Practice Group briefly explore these important questions.
+Amin Abdul Majid and Cheng Yen of Zaid Ibrahim & Co.’s Infrastructure, Energy and Utilities Practice Group briefly explore these important questions.

 National Policy on Climate Change 2.0